revpriest/listman/README.md

 Lists the messages sent to the list, and allows composing a new one.

 Each message has a "Web View" link to preview how it should look.
+Viewing that link *will* increment the view-counter for the message.

+Each message has a "Stats" link, to show (or fetch via api) the number if views and reactions to the message.

+Each message has a "widget" button, which will show the HTML of a widget to embed in a web-page equivalent of the message.
+Paste this into a web-page to make it have react-buttons and view-counters similar to the web-view.

 It is NOT "what you see is what you get", email never can be really.